Jan Roos (painter): Life

 In 1614, Roos travelled to Genoa and then on to Rome, where he stayed for almost two years.
 With the intention of returning to Antwerp, he traveled back in 1616 via Genoa.
 Given the high demand for his work in Genoa he decided not to continue his return journey and so he stayed in Genoa for the remainder of his life.

 He married in Genoa with Benedetta Castagneto.
 He opened a workshop that became the busiest of the Flemish Genoese colony.
 His brother in law who is known only by his Italian name Giacomo Legi, but who was originally from Flanders, was a student in his workshop.
 It is possible that Roos was encouraged to seek his luck in Italy following in the steps of his first master Jan de Wael's two sons, Lucas (1591–1661) and Cornelis (1592–1667).
 Genoa was an attractive destination for artists since the competition between artists was less intense there than in Rome, Florence and Venice, while at the same time Genua was a wealthy city with a large number of potential customers and collectors.

-Jan Roos achieved considerable success as demonstrated by the presence of his name in a number of contemporary inventories.
+Roos achieved considerable success as demonstrated by the presence of his name in a number of contemporary inventories.
 The artist remained in Genoa until his death in 1638.

 Works

-Jan Roos is best known for his still lifes but he also excelled in painting the human figure and portraits.
+Roos is best known for his still lifes but he also excelled in painting the human figure and portraits.
 He is also known for religious and mythological scenes.
 One of his favorite themes where large scale market scenes and still lives which revealed his debt to Frans Snyders.
 He adapted these compositions to appeal to the local taste.